HigherOrderCO/HVM/HOW.md

 HVM to achieve its current performance, so we believe it is justified.

-As a last note, HVM's current implementation is slightly more restrictive than it hould be, since each occurrence of a global definition counts as a clone of itself.
+As a last note, HVM's current implementation is slightly more restrictive than it should be, since each occurrence of a global definition counts as a clone of itself.
 That is not necessary, and will soon be patched.
 Regardless, even in this version, it is very unlikely you'll find this in practice.